ansible-collections/amazon.aws/docs/amazon.aws.ec2_elb_lb_module.rst

                 <td>
                 </td>
                 <td>
                         <div>An associative array of stickiness policy settings.
-Policy will be applied to all listeners ( see example )</div>
+Policy will be applied to all listeners (see examples).</div>
                 </td>
             </tr>
             <tr>